The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems

-\paragraph{Dynamic batching and time reporting.} We choose the default generation batch size based on the token budget: \texttt{max\_new\_tokens} $\le$ 2048 $\Rightarrow$ 12, $\le$ 4096 $\Rightarrow$ 8, and $>$ 4096 $\Rightarrow$ 4.
+\paragraph{Dynamic batching and time reporting.} We choose the default generation batch size based on the token budget: up to 2048 new tokens uses batch size 12, up to 4096 uses batch size 8, and larger budgets use batch size 4.
 To improve robustness, we adopt a retry-based strategy for out-of-memory (OOM) failures: upon OOM, we retry with batch sizes in descending order \{12, 8, 4, 2, 1\} until the run succeeds.
 We report average end-to-end wall-clock time per query under the above placement and batching strategy to reflect system-level communication overheads.
-In our implementation, per-query time is computed by normalizing batch wall-clock time by the number of samples in the batch (i.e., \texttt{batch\_time / batch\_samples}), so it should be interpreted as batch-normalized runtime (seconds/query) rather than interactive tail latency.
+Per-query time is the batched wall-clock time divided by the number of examples in the batch, reported in seconds/query.